jfbu/texdimens/texdimens/README.md

 - the usual batch of documentation additions or fix-ups, also in code comments (fix in particular issues #21, #22)
 - addition of this Change log to the pdf documentation
+- addition of the highlighted commented source code to the pdf documentation

 ### 1.0 (2021/11/10)